RunzheZ/Markdown/Markdown_worksheet.md

 ---

+## Empty Line and Space
+We need to type work in new line, to add to spaces at the end of line.
+>Example: add two spaces to change line in one quote
+This is an example.
+Or we can use <br/> to change line.
+This command "&nbsp;" is to add space.

 ## Horizontal Rule
 A horizontal rule gives a visible line break.
 You can create one by putting three or more hypens, asterisks, or underscores (-, *, _).